SSL-A-Team/firmware/README.md

 sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/5.15.0-52-generic/usbip 20
 ```

+TODO: script kernel version so this always work

 After passing the device through you need to edit the permissions for the device in your udev rules such that a user who is not root can read/write for the tests to work.

 In order to do this you need to add a file named `50-usb-stm32.rules` to `etc/udev/rules.d` that contains the following line: